Everything You Need to Know About Pole Dancing

 Pole dancing is inextricably linked to sexiness, but it’s not as sexy as it outwardly appears.
 Palm burns, thigh bruises, and scrapes all over are the norm.
 Even the most trained veterans are constantly doctoring injuries of some sort.

 Much like American football and rugby, physical injury is inherent in the sport.

 Fact 4: There are Three Different Styles

 For the vast majority of the population, the thought of pole dancing conjures the image of someone performing the kind most often associated with certain clubs and nightlife environments.
-Take note there are actually three distinct styles: artistic, athletic, and sexy.
+Take note, there are actually three distinct styles: artistic, athletic, and erotic.

 Fact 5: Being Scantily Clad is a Matter of Function, not Fashion

 This is an undying point of contention that must be settled.
 Nothing grips a pole like skin itself.
 No gloves, no leggings, no latex body suits can hold a candle to human flesh insofar as how well it clings to steel.

 Moreover, compromising the nuances in sensory perception imperative to proper technique would be a disastrous mistake that would invariably lead to injury.
 Arms, legs, and abdomen must be fully exposed as a matter of safety.